tara0017/Conways-Game-of-Life/README.md

 Author’s side note:

 	Thank you for showing interest in this project.
 I am extremely excited to see how this develops.
 	This is the first repository where I am managing issues/tasks/pull requests by other people.
-Please bear with me and any noob mistakes I make along the way.
+	Please bear with me and any rookie mistakes I make along the way.